Myth 9: Derived grades

 More points about derived grades

-• A student making an individual application may choose not to apply for a derived grade when reported grade would be 'Not Achieved.
+• A student making an individual application may choose not to apply for a derived grade when the grade to be reported would be 'Not Achieved'.

-• The derived grade process is not available for New Zealand Scholarship as it is a competitive award.
+• The derived grade process is not available for New Zealand Scholarship, as this is a competitive award.

 • be entitled to Special Assessment Conditions

-• be eligible for a derived grade if there is a sudden or significant change to their condition just before an external assessment
+• be eligible for a derived grade if there is a documented exacerbation of the condition just prior to the external assessment.

 Get more information or give us feedback